- Planning for the project 31 Mar 2018Outline the project objectives and approach.

 For information about the new lease, its relationship to the Site Vision and Objectives, and the design features including concept images for the redevelopment, please refer to the St Kilda Marina project update - new long-term lease (PDF 2 MB).

-The former Mayor shares a video update about the proposed future for the St Kilda Marina below.
+The former Mayor shares information from the Marina about the proposed new lease and future for the St Kilda Marina below.